hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Tactician: This skill may only be taken by a warband leader.
 The warrior has a great tactical mind and can often find the best positions for his warriors to meet the oncoming attack.
-In any scenario the warband leader may reposition his warriors after his opponent has set up and may even advance them up to 12 inch onto the board instead of 8 inch.
+In any scenario the player may deploy their Warband 4" further onto the board than usual.

 Hunch: This skill may only be taken by the warband leader.
-The warrior has an uncanny knack of placing his men in the right place at the right time, as if he senses danger through instinct alone.
-In any scenario the warband leader may position up to 3 of his men capable of earning experience in any ruined building on the board that is at least 12 inch away from an enemy model and not in the enemy deployment zone.
+The warrior has an uncanny knack of placing their men in the right place at the right time, as if they sense danger through instinct alone.
+The warband leader may position up to 3 of their Warriors capable of earning experience in any building on the board that is atleast 12 inch away from an enemy model and not in the enemy deployment zone.

 Magical Aptitude: This skill may only be taken by a Magic User.
 It may not be used by pray-users.
-The warrior has a keep aptitude for magic and can push himself beyond normal limits to produce a storm of spells.
-The warrior may attempt to cast two spells each turn as long as he is not in hand-to-hand combat.
-After attempting the first spell, he must take a toughness test.
-If he passes he may attempt a second spell that turn or even cast the same spell twice.
-If he fails he must roll on the injury table immediately with no saves treating Out Of Action results as Stunned instead.
+The warrior has a keep aptitude for magic and can push themself beyond normal limits to produce a storm of spells, allowing them to cast twice per turn.
+After attempting the first spell, they must take a toughness test.
+If they pass they may attempt a second spell that turn or even cast the same spell twice.
+If they fail they must roll on the injury table immediately with no saves treating Out Of Action results as Stunned instead.

-Trap Expert: This Hero is able to detect traps in the tombs with relative ease.
-A character who possesses this skill will never set off traps himself (but may be subject to their effects if he is too close to one if it goes off).
-He can attempt to disarm any traps he comes across.
-He must stop at the trap during his Movement phase, and may do nothing else that turn.
-To disarm a Simple trap, he must roll 6+ on 2D6.
-To disarm a Complex trap, he must roll 8+ on 2D6.
-If unsuccessful, he must test against his Initiative.
-A failed test means he has inadvertently set off the trap himself!
-He is also able to restore dud traps or previously de-activated traps back into active traps.
-To determine what a Dud trap becomes, roll a D6: 1-4: Simple, 5-6: Complex.
-Obviously a previously disarmed trap will revert back to what it was.
-If restoring a Simple trap, he must roll a 6+ on 2D6.
-If restoring a Complex trap, he must roll an 8+.
-Failure will mean that the trap has failed to activate.
-Drive Chariot: Chariots are very difficult to control and a warrior must have this skill to drive a chariot effectively in combat.
-A charioteer without this skill cannot charge.
+Drive Chariot: Taking this skill will allow a Hero ride a Chariot.

 #### Strength Skills

-Mighty Blow: The warrior knows how to use his strength to maximum effect and has a +1 Strength bonus in close combat (excluding pistols).
-As his Strength is used for close combat weapons, the bonus applies to all such weapons.
+Mighty Blow: The warrior knows how to use his strength to maximum effect and has a +1 Strength bonus in close combat.

-Pit Fighter: The warrior has learned how to fight in enclosed spaces from his time in the dangerous fighting pits of the Empire.
-He is an expert at fighting in confined areas and adds +1 to his WS and +1 to his Attacks if he is fighting inside buildings or ruins.
+Pit Fighter: The warrior has learned how to fight in enclosed spaces from their time in the dangerous fighting pits of the Empire.
+They are an expert at fighting in confined areas and adds +1WS and +1A Attacks if they are fighting inside buildings or ruins.
 It’s a good idea to define which bits of your terrain collection count as ‘buildings or ruins’ at the start of a battle to avoid confusion later.

 Resilient: The warrior is covered in battle scars.
-Deduct -1 Strength from all hits against him in close combat.
-This does not affect armor save modifiers.
+They gain +1 Toughness against attacks made in close combat.
+Does not effect being shot with pistols.

 Fearsome: Such is the reputation and physique of the model that he causes fear in opposing models.